Edoardoba/test/create_a_card.md

 If you select a NL query, you can personalize it applying the properties you want to.
 Specifically, you are allowed to customize:

 - **Query Name**: Name of the query displayed as header
 - **Variable name**: Name of the variable to save the results to.
-You can lates access this variable from other components.
+You can later access this variable from other components.
 - **Connection**: -----
 - **Perform NL2SQL before each execution**: Set this to True if you want **NL2SQL** (Natural Language 2 SQL) to be called at each execution.
 - **Buckets**:  -----